 The Birth of the Blues

-Blue LED’s were developed in the early 1990’s, almost 30 years after the first red LED, by three Japanese scientists: Isamu Akasaki, Hiroshi Amano and Shuji Makamura.
+Blue LED’s were developed in the early 1990s, almost 30 years after the first red LED, by three Japanese scientists: Isamu Akasaki, Hiroshi Amano, and Shuji Nakamura.
 The three scientists received a Noble Prize in Physics for the Blue LED in 2014 because it involved some rather exotic physics to achieve.

 Why Do Blue LED’s Tend to Burn Out Faster?

-It is difficult to provide and exact answer as to why Blue LED’s appear to burn out faster.
-Perhaps it’s best to first understand how Blue LED’s work and why it deserved that Noble Prize.
-The manufacturing of Blue LED’s uses indium gallium nitride (InGaN) to achieve the proper energy gap for blue light.
-Since the lower colors require less of a gap and have a long proven manufacturing process and less exotic materials, this is likely why blue LED’s are not yet as robust, especially earlier models like the kind I’m trying to fix right now.
+It is difficult to provide an exact answer as to why Blue LEDs appear to burn out faster.
+Perhaps it’s best to first understand how Blue LEDs work and why it deserved that Noble Prize.
+The manufacturing of Blue LEDs uses indium gallium nitride (InGaN) to achieve the proper energy gap for blue light.
+Since the lower colors require less of a gap and have a long proven manufacturing process and less exotic materials, this is likely why blue LEDs are not yet as robust, especially earlier models like the kind I’m trying to fix right now.

-Since it’s nearly impossible and cost prohibitive to buy replacements for dead blue LED bulbs, my simple solution is to buy an entire string of Blue LED Christmas lights and use the bulbs to replace the dead blue LED’s in my multi-color Christmas light strings.
-It may be time consuming, but since the other colors last so long, it’s worth the time to pop the dead LED’s out with a small open side cutters or scissors to pry them out and just replace the failed units.
-I’m quite sure as the years go by, the manufacturing process for blue LED’s will improve as will their quality and lifespan.
+Since it’s nearly impossible and cost-prohibitive to buy replacements for dead blue LED bulbs, my simple solution is to buy an entire string of Blue LED Christmas lights and use the bulbs to replace the dead blue LEDs in my multi-color Christmas light strings.
+It may be time-consuming, but since the other colors last so long, it’s worth the time to pop the dead LEDs out with a small side cutters or scissors.
+Simply pry them out and replace the failed units.
+I’m quite sure as the years go by, the manufacturing process for blue LEDs will improve as well as their quality and lifespan.